 The Johann Wanner Christmas House

-Last but not least, if you’re not completely Christmassed out from visiting all these amazing attractions, be sure to make a stop at the Johann Wanner Christmas House, a darling shop in the heart of Basel’s Old Town which is actually celebrating its 50th anniversary this year in 2019!
+Last but not least, if you’re not completely Christmassed out from visiting all these amazing attractions, be sure to make a stop at the Johann Wanner Christmas House, a darling shop in the heart of Basel’s Old Town which actually celebrated its 50th anniversary in 2019!

 Spread over 5000 square feet, this shop (open year round) is an explosion of quality artisanal Christmas decorations.
 In Basel, Johann Wanner is a inextricably linked to Christmas, so be sure to take a peek inside his amazing shop if you get a chance.

 Of course, besides amazing attractions, one of the things that sets the Basel Christmas Market apart from its fellow Swissmas counterparts is its diversity of events and programming they run leading up to Christmas.
-Here are some events to keep an eye on for 2019:
+Here were some of the big events from 2019.
+The full 2020 program will be released later this year, but they major events tend to stay the same year to year.

 Basel Christmas Market Grand Opening